Unidata/netcdf/NUG-gradle/pages/nc3_file_formats.md

 netcdf empty { }
 ````

-This empty netCDF file has 32 bytes.
+This empty netCDF file has 32 bytes if it is in CDF-1 or CDF-2 format.
+If the file is in CDF-5 format the size is 48 bytes.
-It begins with the four-byte “magic number” that identifies it as a netCDF version 1 file: ‘C’, ‘D’, ‘F’, ‘\\x01’.
+For CDF-1 and CDF-2 formats, the file begins with the four-byte “magic number” that identifies it as a netCDF version 1 file: ‘C’, ‘D’, ‘F’, ‘\x01’ or '\x02'.
 Following are seven 32-bit integer zeros representing the number of records, an empty list of dimensions, an empty list of global attributes, and an empty list of variables.
+The layout is similar for CDF-5, but the NON_NEG and ZERO64 integers are 64-bits.

 Below is an (edited) dump of the file produced using the Unix command